JhonnyDevB/bdcashAPI-php/README.md

 bdcashAPI-php
 =============

-A basic PHP library for interacting with bigdatacashd - http://api.bigdatacash.org
+A basic PHP library for interacting with bigdatacash daemon - http://api.bigdatacash.org

 I plan to expand upon the end points of the API.
 Right now accounts and movement of coins is working.